 blog September 24, 2018

-How the Integrated Research Organization Model Will Transform Clinical Research
+How the IRO Model Will Transform Clinical Research

 Right now, over 2 million patient volunteers in the United States are participating in clinical trials.

 Although this may seem like more than enough patient volunteers to meet the needs of the existing clinical trials in the United States, 2 million patient volunteers do not come close to the 58 million patient volunteers needed.

 Many factors can explain this deficit, but most center around lack of patient awareness and access to clinical trials and an overall failure to align the interests of the key stakeholders in the clinical trial ecosystem – patient volunteers, healthcare organizations and their providers, payers, and biopharmaceutical companies.

 In order to produce new results, we need a new approach.
 Javara has architected a new clinical research delivery model, the Integrated Research Organization (IRO), that better connects key stakeholders, integrates clinical trials within patient care, optimizes shared value, and operates with the patient at the center.

 30,000-Foot View: What Is an Integrated Research Organization?

 The IRO brings alignment to the key stakeholders in the clinical trial ecosystem by creating relevance and shared value.
 We accomplish this by aligning clinical trials with population health initiatives within a healthcare organization; integrating clinical trials within the patient care continuum – making clinical trials more accessible to patients; embedding a robust clinical research infrastructure within the day-to-day workflow of a healthcare organization – ensuring compliance with laws and regulations, increasing human subject protection and privacy while ensuring enhanced data integrity; and using evidenced based feasibility processes to produce predictable trial performance to biopharmaceutical companies.